The Merry-Go-Round: Legacy

 The Merry-Go-Round performed at the Fantasy Fair and Magic Mountain Music Festival in 1967 on both days of the music festival.
-They closed the show on Saturday June 10 and were the second to the show closer on Sunday June 11.
-This music festival is important for it was a blueprint for future rock concerts of the same scale.
+They closed the show on Saturday, June 10 and were the second to the show closer on Sunday, June 11.
+This music festival became a blueprint for future rock concerts of the same scale.

 "You're a Very Lovely Woman" was covered in 1971 by Linda Ronstadt on Capitol single 3021 as "(She's A) Very Lovely Woman."
+Her version reached number 70 on the Billboard Hot 100.

 "Live" was covered by the Bangles on their 1984 album All Over the Place and "Time Will Show the Wiser" was recorded by Fairport Convention on their debut album in 1968, a song still played regularly by Fairport at their Cropredy Festival.

-A 14 song 'best of' album was released by Rhino Records in 1985.
+A 14-song 'best of' album was released by Rhino Records in 1985.

 A CD containing their only LP and other existing material was issued in 2005 on Rev-Ola Records.
+An unlisted hidden track, "California Girls", follows the regular CD tracks.
+It was used in a Herb Alpert promotional TV movie Beat of the Brass.
+The trumpet section is played by Herb Alpert's Tijuana Brass.

-Their only album was reissued in April 2010 by Sundazed Records, which was remastered from original analog tapes in high quality vinyl.
+Their only album was reissued in April 2010 by Sundazed Music, which was remastered from original analog tapes in high-quality vinyl.